Grosse Pointe Blank

-Grosse Pointe Blank is a 1997 American black comedy film directed by George Armitage from a screenplay by Tom Jankiewicz, D. V. DeVincentis, Steve Pink and John Cusack.
-It stars Cusack, Minnie Driver, Alan Arkin and Dan Aykroyd and follows the story of assassin Martin Q. Blank (Cusack), who returns to his titular hometown to attend a high school reunion.
-The film's score was composed by Joe Strummer, former member of the punk rock band the Clash; the film's soundtrack contains a number of popular and alternative punk rock, ska and new wave songs.
+Grosse Pointe Blank is a 1997 American action-comedy thriller film directed by George Armitage and written by Tom Jankiewicz, D. V. DeVincentis, Steve Pink, and John Cusack.
+Based on a story written by Jankiewicz, it follows a professional assassin who leaves Los Angeles to attend a high school reunion in his hometown of Grosse Pointe, Michigan, where he reconnects with the girlfriend he abandoned on prom night.
+The film stars Cusack, Minnie Driver, and Dan Aykroyd.

-Grosse Pointe Blank was released by Buena Vista Pictures, receiving generally positive reviews from critics and grossing $31 million.
+The score was composed by Joe Strummer, formerly of the Clash, and the soundtrack features punk rock, ska, and new wave songs by artists including The Clash, the Specials, and Echo & the Bunnymen.
+The soundtrack album peaked at number 31 on the Billboard 200 and later prompted a second volume.

 Plot

-As professional assassin Martin Blank prepares for a job, his assistant, Marcella, informs him that he has received an invitation to his ten-year high school reunion.
-A rival assassin, Grocer, approaches him about joining his fledgling union, which Martin refuses, preferring to work alone.
-Martin’s job goes badly when he is forced to shoot the target, even though the assignment was to make it appear the target died of natural causes.
-His client demands that he make amends by killing a Federal witness in Detroit, Michigan, close to his hometown of Grosse Pointe, where the reunion is taking place.
+Martin Blank, a professional assassin based in Los Angeles, is preparing for a job when his assistant Marcella informs him that he has received an invitation to his ten-year high school reunion.
+Fellow assassin Grocer approaches Martin about joining his up-and-coming assassin's union, which Martin refuses as he prefers to work alone.
+On a job in Miami, Martin's attempt to stage his target's cause of death as natural causes goes wrong, and he is forced to shoot the target.
+His client demands that he make amends by killing a federal whistleblower in Detroit, close to his hometown of Grosse Pointe, where the reunion is taking place.

-In Grosse Pointe Martin reconnects with his childhood friend Paul and high-school sweetheart, Debi Newberry, now a radio DJ, whom Martin had abandoned on prom night to enlist in the Army.
+Martin discovers that his childhood home in Grosse Pointe has been replaced by a convenience store and that his widowed and estranged mother Mary, to whom he had been anonymously sending money, is living in a nursing home and has dementia.
+He reconnects with his childhood friend, Paul Spericki, and high school sweetheart, Debi Newberry, a local radio disc jockey whom he had abandoned on prom night to enlist in the army.

-Martin is stalked by Felix LaPoubelle, another hitman, who attempts to kill Martin.
-He is also followed by two National Security Agency agents who were tipped off to Martin's contract by Grocer.
+Martin is stalked by fellow hitman Felix LaPoubelle, who attempts to kill him by blowing up the convenience store.
+He is also followed by two NSA agents, Lardner and McCullers, who were tipped off to his contract by Grocer.
 Martin remains distracted by his desire to reconcile with Debi and procrastinates in opening the dossier on his target.
-Grocer reveals that LaPoubelle was hired by a wealthy dog owner whose prize retriever was killed on one of Martin's previous assignments.
-Martin reveals that he knows Grocer put the agents on his trail and again refuses to join the union.
+Grocer tracks down Martin and tells him that Felix was hired by a wealthy dog owner whose prized retriever was killed on one of Martin's previous assignments.
+Martin replies that he knows Grocer made the agents follow him and again refuses to join the union.